Travel.State.Gov > International Travel > Learn About Your Destination > South Africa International Travel Information

 Please refer to the Road Safety page for more information.
 Also, visit the websites of South African Tourism and the South African National Roads Agency for more information regarding local transportation trends and laws.

 Taxis: The use of individual metered taxis dispatched from established taxi companies, hotel taxis, and tour buses is recommended.
 U.S. Mission employees are not allowed to use minibus taxis or hail taxis on the street or use a taxi stand.
 Minibus taxi drivers are often unlicensed and drive erratically.

 Transportation Network Companies: Transportation Network Companies (TNCs), such as Uber, also operate in South Africa.
 U.S. Mission employees may only use TNCs with a dispatch application that provides vehicle description, license plate number, and the driver’s name, picture, user rating, and the ability to share trip information.
 The user should verify the information provided by the company, such as the vehicle make/model, license plate number, and driver’s name/picture, prior to entering the vehicle.
 TNCs should not be used to travel outside major metropolitan areas or previously disadvantaged areas.
 Pick up and drop off should not be done near a traditional taxi stand due to tensions between rideshare and taxi drivers that have resulted in altercations.

-Rail Service - The long-distance rail service, Shosholoza Meyl; the rapid rail Gautrain in Gauteng Province; and luxury rail services, such as Shosholoza Meyl Premier Classe, Blue Train, and Rovos Rail are generally safe and reliable, though mechanical problems and criminal incidents do sometimes occur.
+Rail Service: The long-distance rail service, Shosholoza Meyl; the rapid rail Gautrain in Gauteng Province; and luxury rail services, such as Shosholoza Meyl Premier Classe, Blue Train, and Rovos Rail are generally safe and reliable, though mechanical problems and criminal incidents do sometimes occur.
 U.S. Mission employees are not allowed to use the Metrorail commuter rail service because of safety and crime concerns.
 There have been recent reports of fires being set on Metrorail train cars.

 Aviation Safety Oversight: The U.S. Federal Aviation Administration (FAA) has assessed the government of South Africa’s Civil Aviation Authority as being in compliance with International Civil Aviation Organization aviation safety standards for oversight of South Africa’s air carrier operations.
 Further information may be found on the FAA’s safety assessment page.